skader14/cs370-research-2/README.md

 Change the experienment name and other stuff in cfrrlexamplelatency then run:  mvn exec:java "-Dexec.mainClass=org.cloudbus.cloudsim.sdn.example.CFRRLExampleLatency"

+now working on implenenting ppo, switching to potentially a lower amount of ciritcal flows, and adding denser rewards than at the end of every episode.

 to run the CFRRL version.
 Still need to check it against a normal version and compare stats.